Hospice Compliance Certificate Program (2024 Update)

 CNE Credit Designation Statement

-NHPCO designates this enduring material for a 14.75 nursing contact hour(s).
+The Alliance designates this enduring material for a 13.25 nursing contact hour(s).
 Nurses should claim only the contact hours commensurate with the extent of their participation in the activity.

 CME Credit Designation Statement

-NHPCO designates this enduring material for a 14.75 AMA PRA Category 1 Credit(s)™.
+The Alliance designates this enduring material for a 13.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Completion